 Effective Discipline Policies for Young Children: Supporting Social-Emotional Competence

 The Impact of Early Childhood Trauma on Children's Behavior

 Dr. Longstreth is chair and associate professor in the Department of Child and Family Development at San Diego State University.
 She began her career as a preschool teacher and has extensive experience in a variety of educational settings.
 She has worked with the YMCA, Head Start, and Polinsky Children’s Center to train early care and education teachers on topics related to infant and early childhood mental health.
 Dr. Longstreth’s research is closely connected to her teaching practice, and she is deeply committed to the exploration of practices that support children’s developing social-emotional competence.
 For more information, visit: http://go.sdsu.edu/education/tagpec/

-Deanna W. Clauson is a freelance writer.
-She earned her bachelor’s degree from the University of North Carolina at Chapel Hill.
-She writes articles, essays, grant applications, web-marketing content, and case studies.
-She serves on the boards of directors for several educational organizations.
+Deanna W. Clauson is a functional medicine certified health coach and a freelance writer.
+She earned her bachelor's degree in journalism from the University of North Carolina at Chapel Hill.
+She has served on the boards of directors for several education-related organizations.